ec-europa/atomium/README.md

 This particular page is only available to users with _administer themes_ permission.

 This page acts as a showcase page of components.
-To add a component in there, A custom component needs to define two hooks:
+To add a component in there, a custom component needs to define two hooks:
  - `hook_atomium_definition_hook()`

    This hook allows to define only one component.